thecaffeinedev/Custom-Image-Classifier/README.md

 ![](results/2-guitar.png)

 You can check more results files in results folder.

+If you have any questions, recommendations or critiques, I can be reached via [Twitter](https://twitter.com/thecaffeinedev) or via my [mail](mailto:prabhat1015@gmail.com).
+Feel free to reach out to me.